Boundedness of moduli of varieties of general type: Abundance in families

 \begin{lemma} Suppose that $(X,\Delta)$ is a log pair where the coefficients of $\Delta$ belong to $(0,1]\cap \mathbb{Q}$.
 Let $\pi\colon\map X.U.$ be a projective morphism to a smooth affine variety $U$.
 Suppose that $(X,\Delta)$ is log smooth over $U$.

 If there is a closed point $0\in U$ such that the fibre $(X_0,\Delta_0)$ has a good minimal model then the generic fibre $(X_{\eta},\Delta_{\eta})$ has a good minimal model. \end{lemma} \begin{proof} By \eqref{t_non-closed} it is enough to prove that the geometric generic fibre has a good minimal model.
-Replacing $U$ by a finite cover we may therefore assume that the strata of $\Delta$ have irreducible fibres over $U$.
+Replacing $U$ by a finite cover we may therefore assume that $\pi$ is a contraction morphism and the strata of $\Delta$ have irreducible fibres over $U$.

 Let $f_0\colon\map Y_0.X_0.$ be the birational morphism given by \eqref{l_up}.
 As $(X,\Delta)$ is log smooth over $U$, the strata of $\Delta$ have irreducible fibres over $U$ and $f_0$ blows up strata of $\Delta_0$, we may extend $f_0$ to a birational morphism $f\colon\map Y.X.$ which is a composition of smooth blow ups of strata of $\Delta$.
 We may write